adzcai/rlbook/book/6_pg/pg.md

 ## (Stochastic) Policy Gradient Ascent

-Let's suppose our policy can be *parameterized* by some parameters
+Let’s suppose our policy can be *parameterized* by some parameters
 $\theta.$ For example, these might be a preferences over state-action pairs, or in a high-dimensional case, the weights and biases of a deep neural network.
-We'll talk more about possible parameterizations in {prf:ref}`parameterizations`
+We’ll talk more about possible parameterizations in {prf:ref}`parameterizations`

 Remember that in reinforcement learning, the goal is to *maximize